-▼ Spatial Keyframe Types
+Spatial Keyframe Types

-The position keyframes in the Comp viewer are referred to as spatial keyframes, as they define where the layer is supposed to be in space at a given time.
+The Position keyframes in the Comp viewer are referred to as spatial keyframes, as they define where the layer is supposed to be in space at a given time.
 How the motion path flows into and out of a spatial keyframe is also important, and can be deciphered both by looking at the path itself, and by looking at a selected spatial keyframe:

 - The default spatial keyframe type is Auto Bezier.
 It is indicated by two dots in a straight line on either side of the keyframe (A).
 This means After Effects will automatically create a smooth bend through this keyframe. - Dragging one of these dots results in the keyframe being converted into a Continuous Bezier type, indicated by the straight line ("handle") that connects the dots (B).
-You can drag this handle to explicitly control how the motion path flows through the keyframe. - If you want to create a sudden change in direction at the keyframe, hold down (G) and drag one of the handle's dots to "break" their continuous nature.
-You can then drag the handles of this Bezier keyframe independently (C). - To create a hard corner without a curve or handles, hold down G and click the keyframe's vertex itself to convert it to a Linear keyframe (D). - To return a Linear keyframe to an Auto Bezier keyframe, hold down 6 and click on the keyframe again.
-Press 7 to return to the Selection tool when done.
+Drag these handles to explicitly control the motion path. - If you want to create a sudden change in direction at the keyframe, hold down (c) (to temporarily toggle to the Pen tool) and drag one of the handles to "break" their continuous nature.
+You can then drag the handles of this Bezier keyframe independently (C). - To create a hard corner without a curve or handles, hold down (6) and click the keyframe's vertex itself to convert it to a Linear keyframe (D).

+To return a Linear keyframe to an Auto Bezier keyframe, hold down G and click on the keyframe again.
+Press V if you need to return to the Selection tool.

-∀ key concept
+\bigtriangledown key concept